Where are we in the Beginners Guide?

 Most customers discover products by web search and word of mouth.
-In one market segment you may have great organic search rankings.
-In other market segments you need to build up your content and search rankings.
+In one market segment, you may have great organic search rankings.
+In other market segments, you need to build up your content and search rankings.

 Score market segments higher when search visibility or word of mouth is higher.
-Score the level of effort to create higher ranking search and word of mouth.
+Score the level of effort to earn higher ranking search and word of mouth.
 Your marketing team can provide guidance on the level of difficulty.